Procellis-Technology-Inc/MCPiP/README.md

 ## Getting help

 There are a wealth of resources out there about Captive Portals in Meraki.
+In particular, the authors recommend Cisco's Captive Portal API documentation on DevNet (https://developer.cisco.com/meraki/captive-portal-api/#!overview/introduction-to-captive-portal-api) though their solution uses Javascript in place of Python.

 For Flask issues, please refer to the official Flask documentation at https://flask.palletsprojects.com/en/2.0.x/ .
 The authors would also recommend Miguel Grinberg's Flask Mega-Tutorial at https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world .